 - The right not to be subjected to automated decision making and profiling; and

-- Where you have consented to the us processing your personal data and / or sensitive personal data you have the right to withdraw that consent at any time by contacting Loren Bowden, DPO, at email@example.com
+- Where you have consented to us processing your personal data and/or sensitive personal data you have the right to withdraw that consent at any time by contacting Loren Bowden, DPO, at firstname.lastname@example.org

 There may be circumstances where we will still need to process your data for legal or official reasons.
 We will inform you if this is the case.
 Where this is the case, we will restrict the data to only what is necessary for the purpose of meeting those specific reasons.

-If you ask us to remove your data from our secure database, we may still contact you in future should we find your details on a publically accessible forum or social media website such as Linkedin or a Job Board
+If you ask us to remove your data from our secure database, we may still contact you in future should we find your details on a publically accessible forum or social media websites such as Linkedin or a Job Boards.

 If you believe that any of your data that we process is incorrect or incomplete, please contact us using the details above and we will take reasonable steps to check its accuracy and correct it where necessary.